 Visiting the Sagrada Familia

-The Sagrada Familia welcomes visitors daily, with hours varying depending on the season.
-Ticket prices range from €20 to €32, with discounts available for children, seniors, and students.
 Booking tickets in advance is highly recommended, as they often sell out.
-Guided tours are offered in multiple languages, providing valuable insights into the basilica's history, architectural features, and Gaudí's inspiration.
+They have guided tours in multiple languages.
+It's not needed of course, but these tours will give you valuable insights into the basilica's history, architectural features, and Gaudí's inspiration.
 Alternatively, audio guides can be rented for a self-paced tour experience.

 Nearby Attractions